 University Counseling Services (UCS)

 UCS offers students a variety of mental health services.
 Visit the UCS website to learn about counseling and psychiatry services, Let’s Talk brief consultations, UCS videos and more!

 Care for Others

-Student Connect is a bystander intervention program that enables students to help fellow students in emotional distress.
+You Can Help!
+Prevent Suicide. is a bystander intervention program that enables students to help fellow students in emotional distress.
 Through this program, students will: